 Following my grandmother's passing in 2015 I became interested in exploring individual's legacies.
 Realizing the irreplaceable value of personal histories lost to the living when a loved one passes, I began considering how might we collect this information prior to death and how might we might be able to collect this information after death.

-How might we build an object that provokes thought on the implications of lost histories?
+How might we build an object that provokes thought on lost histories?

 Considering the inability to extract certain qualitative information from the human body post-mortem, I began to consider other bodies in the natural world that contain stories.
 Just like anthropologists learn stories from excavated bones and geologists determine data from rocks, trees log information and share it using a naturally developed form of communication expressed in a series of irregular concentric rings in their flesh.
 This information can be used to determine a tree's age and serve as chronological records to analyze past environmental climates and conditions.
 But what if we developed a method of extracting other information, such as sound?

 Our team began the process by determining what sounds would be a part of tree's lives and how we could create a timeline based off of tree's lifespan.
 We determined that the four soundscapes would fall into the following timeline and constraints:

 Birth on earth: Primary physical sounds associated with trees coming to being and immediate physical environment.